Banks approve $3.5 bln loan restructure for Air India - paper

-The plan, which includes debt restructuring of 180 billion rupees by the banks and a committed equity infusion by the union government, will require the cabinet's approval, the report said citing unnamed officials.
+The plan, which includes debt restructuring of 180 billion rupees ($3.53 billion) by the banks and a committed equity infusion by the federal government, will require the central cabinet's approval, the report said citing unnamed officials.

 Officials at Air India could not be reached immediately for a comment.